 Which Project Management Methodology Should You Choose?

 If you’re in a competitive industry and need to produce newer features in the fastest time possible, Scrum may be the ideal framework for you.
-But, if you’re working on a long-term complex project which consists of a lot of different specifications, a more controlled approach like the Waterfall model might be better suited for you.
+However, if you’re working on a long-term complex project that consists of many different specifications, a more controlled approach like the Waterfall model might be better suited for you.